2014 Kabul Serena Hotel shooting: Perpetrators

 The Taliban claimed responsibility for the attack.
 The Afghan National Directorate of Security blamed Pakistani intelligence agencies for carrying out the attack, further adding that it was "unusual" that Pakistani nationals were not present in the hotel at the time of the attack.
 However, it was reported that one Pakistani national was killed during the shooting although the Pakistani foreign office issued a statement saying the national was alive but in a coma as well as condemning the attack.

 Aftermath

 The National Democratic Institute (NDI) and the Organization for Security and Co-operation in Europe withdrew their election observers in response to the attack; one victim was an observer working for the NDI.
-The organizations had been observing the 2014 elections at the time, including the presidential election.